adeydas/S3-Cloudfront-static-website-infrastructure/README.md

-# Infrastructure code for static website with S3 and CloudFormation
+# Infrastructure code for static website with S3 and Cloudfront
-This repository contains infrastructure code for creating static websites using S3 and Cloudfront.
+This repository contains CloudFormation infrastructure code for creating static websites using S3 and Cloudfront.
 It :

 1. Creates a CodeCommit repository to hold code for the static website.
 2. Creates a CodeBuild project to continuously deploy on git push.